Cienega Valley AVA: History

-History in San Benito County dates back to the mid-18th century with the advent of the Spanish Catholic priests of the Franciscan order establishing the Alta California Mission system between 1769 and 1833, specifically the Mission San Juan Bautista in 1797.
+San Benito County history dates back to the mid-18th century with the advent of the Spanish Catholic priests of the Franciscan order establishing the Alta California Mission system between 1769 and 1833, specifically the Mission San Juan Bautista in 1797.
 Cienega Valley grape vines were planted in the 1852 by Theophile Vache, a French wine merchant who immigrated from the Bordeaux region.
 The vineyard was sold in 1883 and the new owner planted more acreage.
 Historical data indicate a winery was built in 1854 and later enlarged.
 The quality of the wines from the region gained an international reputation by winning prizes from as far away as France and Italy.
 In 1907, the varietal grape growing program was updated by Professor Biolette, head professor of the Viticulture Department at the University of California, extolling the region for its limestone soil and rich, intense grapes.
 At the same time, Dr. John P Ohrwal became supervisor of the vineyards.
 Historical evidence provides that in 1914 bulk wines were sold to the California Wine Association.
 The petition states that during Prohibition the grape vines were not pulled and in 1935, after the Repeal, wine was made by a new owner who had acquired the winery.
 According to the petition, both the winery and vineyards were taken over by the Taylor Company in 1943 and later sold to Almadén Vineyards in the 1950s.